 Refer to the summer issues of Anthropology and Humanism for examples of some of our excellent previous winning pieces.

-Deadline for submission to this contest is in late spring / early summer.
+Deadline for submission to this contest is in late spring / early summer (note: the 2020 competition has been delayed due to Covid-19).
 Please see the Call for Submissions page for information on this year’s contest.